nprather/toolbar-dissappearing/README.md

-# toolbar-dissappearing
+# toolbar-disappearing

-Trying to replicate a bug where the Toolbar Dissappears on iPhone after using the Capacitor Share Plugin and sharing a text message with at least a few paragraphs worth of text.
+Trying to replicate a bug where the Toolbar Disappears on iPhone after using the Capacitor Share Plugin and sharing a text message with at least a few paragraphs worth of text.